amaurandi/RepData_PeerAssessment1/PA1_template.md

 <img src="figure/plotweekday.png" title="plot of chunk plotweekday" alt="plot of chunk plotweekday" style="display: block; margin: auto;" />

+We observe that activity on the weekends tends to be more spread out over the day compared to the weekdays.

-It seems that on weekend the activity (steps) are extend fom intervaal 100 till aproximately 250, on weekdays the maximun steps are arround 100.
-On the weekend there are more steps in later intervals than weekdays that theese steps are more concentrated arround the interval 100.
+It seems that **on weekend the activity (steps) are more more spread out over the intervals (day time) that on weekdays**.
+It may be because day routines are diferent (work, vacation).

 ```r